 The use of non-approved bit/s or incorrect thickness of bit/s will entail elimination.
+Bit measurement has a tolerance of +/-1mm.

 Only snaffle bits that have the following features are approved for use in dressage:

-- a) the minimum diameter of the mouthpiece is 10mm for ponies and 14mm for horses.
-This includes Young Pony and Young Horse competitions - snaffle bits may be used with loose ring, D-Ring and eggbutt cheeks.
-Single or double jointed snaffles may also be used with upper or lower cheeks, hanging cheeks, full cheeks or Fulmer cheeks - c) a snaffle may have up to two joints.
-A bushing or coupling is permitted as the centre link in a double-jointed snaffle, however, the surface of the centre piece must be solid with no moveable parts other than a roller.
+- a) the minimum diameter of the mouthpiece is 10mm for ponies including Young Pony competitions and 12mm for horses (14mm in Young horse competitions see rule 9.1.2) - b) snaffle bits may be used with loose ring, D-Ring, eggbutt or hanging cheeks (Baucher).
+Single or double-jointed snaffles may also be used with upper or lower cheeks, hanging cheeks, full cheeks or Fulmer cheeks.
+Loose rings may have a sleeve fitted around part of the ring - c) a snaffle may have up to two joints.
+A bushing or coupling is permitted as the centre link in a double-jointed snaffle; however, the surface of the centre piece must be solid with no moveable parts other than a roller.
 The centre link may be tilted in a different orientation from the mouthpiece but must have rounded edges and may not have the effect of a tongue plate - d) a double-jointed snaffle or snaffle with rotating mouthpiece may be shaped to allow tongue relief.
 The maximum height of the deviation is 30mm from the lower part of tongue side to the highest part of the deviation.
 The widest part of the deviation must be where the mouthpiece contacts the tongue and must have a minimum width of 30mm.
-The mouthpiece of a jointed or unjointed snaffle may be shaped in a curve within the dimensions specified above - e) hanging cheeks (Baucher-type) are permitted but only when combined with a mouthpiece with a single or double joint - f) forward curved bits are permitted but not with hanging cheeks and they must have a joint (i.e. centrepiece must move) and can have fixed or loose ring
+The mouthpiece of a jointed or unjointed snaffle may be shaped in a curve within the dimensions specified above - e) forward curved bits are permitted but not with hanging cheeks and they must have a joint (i.e. centrepiece must move) and can have fixed or loose ring